-After a legal case in 1999, Roche was fined a total of $500m in the US courts for this activity, which was followed by a similar punishment from the European Commission (€462m fine in 2001).
-The vitamins business was sold off shortly afterwards to DSM.
+After a legal case in 1999, Roche was fined a total of $500m in the US courts for this activity, which was followed by a €462m fine in 2001 from the European Commission (EC).
+The vitamins business was sold shortly afterwards to DSM.

-An estimated 30% of the world's population suffers from some form of vitamin or mineral deficiency.
-Consequently, the scope of the global vitamin premix market is massive.
-In Latin America and other developing world regions, food fortification through vitamin and mineral supplements has a huge market potential.
+In the 2000s, the scope of the global vitamin premix market was large.
+In Latin America and other developing world regions, food fortification through vitamin and mineral supplements had a huge market potential.